-Cancellation due to a verified COVID-19 illness or proof of primary contact within the week prior to the start of Songbook Academy will be reviewed for refund with written request and documentation.
+Cancellation due to a verified COVID-19 illness or proof of primary contact within 5 days prior to the start of Songbook Academy will be reviewed for refund with written request and documentation.

 Written requests for pro-rated refunds will also be reviewed should a student test positive during Songbook Academy week and be required to leave the program.